 Small but packed with unique wildlife, Moremi Game Reserve is situated around the natural wonder of the Okavango Delta.
 There is no need to stress the importance of maintaining this delicate ecosystem and Moremi is committed to doing just that.
 With low-impact accommodation and a variety of activities to enjoy, Moremi has cemented itself as Botswana’s most beautiful and natural reserve.

 In addition to the Big Five, Moremi is also home to one of the last African wild dog refuges on the continent.
 The severely endangered black rhino, red lechwe, as well as numerous elephants and hippos can be found throughout the park.
 With lagoons, riverways, savannah plains and forests, there is nothing to want when on safari at this prestigious reserve.
-If you’re a bird lover, then Moremi is ideal for a birding safari, with around 500 species residing in Moremi all year round.
+If you’re a bird lover, then Moremi is ideal for a birding tours, with around 500 species residing in Moremi all year round.

 Chobe National Park

 Named after the riveting Chobe river, this national park is 11,700 square kilometers of pure nature.
 Enjoy two sides to Botswana’s landscape; bushveld and watery wilderness.
 As the first national park in the country, the Chobe National Park has a high concentration of game, as well as their respective predators.
 Each year, thousands of elephants make their way from Hwange National Park in Zimbabwe to the Chobe National Park, making this an amazing spectacle.
 In addition to wild dogs, cheetah, white rhino and leopard, this park can also claim smaller creatures like the African bush baby, wild cat and the honey badger as its own.

 With a mix of both luxury and budget accommodation available, Chobe National Park is a wonderful destination for family safari holidays.
-With so much to see and do, this is protected haven is great for fishing expeditions, mokoro rides and sunset cruises.
+With so much to see and do, this is protected haven is great for tiger fishing, mokoro rides and sunset cruises.

 Central Kalahari Game Reserve